Is $40,000 a Good Salary for a Single Person?

 A $40,000 annual salary may not be most people’s definition of rich.
 But there are situations where that can feel like a substantial sum.

-For example, a young adult living at home might be able to make $40,000 go very far, so long as she doesn’t need to reimburse her family for things like housing, health insurance, food, or other major living expenses.
+For example, a young adult living at home might be able to make $40,000 go very far, so long as they don’t need to reimburse their family for things like housing, health insurance, food, or other major living expenses.
 In that scenario, earning $40,000 would be more than enough to cover meals out, occasional vacations, and maybe even a few luxury goods.

 Is $40K a Year Considered Middle Class?

 There are different ways to define “middle class”; income and net worth are two of them.
-According to Census Bureau data, a middle-class household in the U.S. makes between $58,201 and $94,000 a year.
-A $40,000 salary is classified as lower-middle class, which is defined as households that earn between $30,001 and $58,020 a year.
+Using the most recent Pew Research Center data, a middle-income household in the U.S. makes between $56,600 and $169,800 a year.
+By that definition, $40K is well below middle class.

 The Takeaway

 Is $40K a good salary?
-Though not exactly a six-figure salary, earning $40,000 a year may provide a single person with enough to live, depending on their location, expenses, and lifestyle.
+Though not a six-figure salary, earning $40,000 a year may provide a single person with enough to live on, depending on their location, expenses, and lifestyle.
 It may also be a reasonable salary for young adults at the start of their careers.
 By carefully budgeting your income, you can stretch $40,000 a year farther than you might have thought.

 Take control of your finances with SoFi.
 With our financial insights and credit score monitoring tools, you can view all of your accounts in one convenient dashboard.
 From there, you can see your various balances, spending breakdowns, and credit score.
 Plus you can easily set up budgets and discover valuable financial insights — all at no cost.